ticketmaster-api/ticketmaster-api.github.io/products-and-docs/apis/partner/index.md

             "line2": "",                // Field required, but empty allowed
             "unit": "1h"                // Optional
             "city": "Los Angeles",      // Optional
-            "country": {                // Required, use 840 for United States or 36 for Canada
+            "country": {                // Required, use 840 for United States.
+See Appendix for other supported country codes
                 "id": 840
             },
             "region": {                 // Optional